-This Holy Week, a friend of mine spent 9 days in one of the, Apo Island.
+This Holy Week, a friend of mine spent 9 days in one of the 7,107 islands in the Philippines, Apo Island.
 This tiny island in the Visayas is a world-renowned marine sanctuary where hundreds of rare species are found.
 Thus, it’s a popular diving and snorkelling site for/among locals and foreign tourists.
 And most of all, Apo Island is your place to unwind yourself from the gadgets of modern technology—electricity only runs from 6 – 9 in the evening.
 After that, a bazillion of stars light up the island with the sparkling Pacific Ocean billowing to the shore where the sands wait like a patient lover. 😉

 This is what my friend, Anna, says about her Holy Week experience in Apo Island: